jiyfeng/RSTParser/README.md

 RST parser for document-level discourse parsing.
 The parsing algorithm is shift-reduce parsing, and the parsing model is a offline trained multi-class classifier.

+To obtain a good performance, you can:
+- add more features into the feature generator (in [feature.py](feature.py))
+- tune the parameters in parsing model (in [model.py](model.py)).
+For now, I simply use [LinearSVC](http://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html) with default parameter setting.

 ## Demo ##

 Start from "main.py" for a demo